Blue Cat Audio - Software Made by Musicians for Musicians

 About Skins

-Like all Blue Cat Audio plugins, Blue Cat's FreqAnalyst Pro uses a skinnable user interface.
+Like all Blue Cat Audio plug-ins, Blue Cat's FreqAnalyst Pro uses a skinnable user interface.
 It means that the appearance and behavior of the user interface can be entirely customized.

-Especially with third party skins, the experience may be very different from the one offered by the default skins that we provide and which are described later in this manual.
-Our plugins and our skinning engine however have several standard features that will be available whatever your favorite skin.
-This is what this chapter will describe.
+Especially with third party skins, the experience may be quite different from the one offered by the default skins that we provide.
+However, our plug-ins and our skinning engine have several standard features that will be available whatever your favorite skin.

 More information about custom skins can be found in the skins section.

-Main Toolbar and Menu
+The Main Toolbar

-In some skins, an optional toolbar gives you access to the some of the functionalities of the main menu.
+In most skins, an optional toolbar at the top of the user interface gives you access to the main options and settings of the plug-in:

 Icon Name Function